Crystal

 MAR 7, 2022

-Why should you visit KRKA National Park?
+Why Visit KRKA National Park?

-I thoroughly enjoy visiting national parks when they are less crowded.
-I was able to visit in November and was probably one of only 5 people visitors in the park.
-Note that some entrances are closed during winter season, but the Lozovac entrance is open year round.
-The park gets busy from the months of June to September.
+Peak season is during the months of June through September.
 It's best to visit at the beginning or tail end of these months to avoid the busy crowds.
 However!
 You are allowed to swim in the waterfall's waters, and it is warmest in July and August, so you may want to add that to your consideration when planning.

-Entrance fees vary throughout the season, and prices are less for children.
+Entrance fees vary throughout the season and prices are less for children.
 When entering Lozovac, the price of the boat ride is included in the ticket, but there were no boats running when I went in November.

 Adults: